-- Loss of habitat.
 Over the last 160 years, sagebrush-covered lands have been converted to agricultural use or planted in exotic bunch grass to improve livestock forage.

-The breeding program commenced when the remaining 16 Washington pygmy rabbits were placed in breeding programs at the Oregon Zoo, Washington State University and Northwest Trek Wildlife Park in Washington.
-Breeding is in collaboration with the Washington Department of Fish & Wildlife and U.S. Fish & Wildlife Service.
+The breeding program commenced when the remaining 16 Washington pygmy rabbits were placed in programs at the Oregon Zoo, Washington State University and Northwest Trek Wildlife Park in Washington, in collaboration with the WDFW and U.S. Fish & Wildlife Service.

 - In spring 2007, 20 captive-bred rabbits were released into Sagebrush Flat Wildlife Area near Ephrata in central Washington.
 By fall of 2007, none had remained in the wild, some were recaptured and others were predated upon.
 Many lessons were learned from this experience.

 - In 2011, more than 50 rabbits were released.
-These rabbits have been implanted with microchips and/or fitted with radio collars.
+These rabbits were implanted with microchips and/or fitted with radio collars.
 They were placed in a small-gauge wire mesh enclosure within a larger 10-acre wildlife area.
 The smaller area encourages breeding, transitions them to their new surroundings and keeps them safe from predators.
 Both areas are ringed with tall wire fencing.